playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 # React's future

-While we've covered everything released that's stable as of the release of this article, there's still more we know about React's future that I'd like to talk about, since I think they help continue the story of React's consistency and willingness to improve your experiences with it through decisions made in the past.
+While we've covered everything released that's stable as of the release of this article, there's still more we know about React's future that I'd like to talk about.
+I think they help continue the story of React's consistency and willingness to improve your experiences with it through decisions made in the past.

 ## Preserving off-screen state in the VDOM